ArcticLatent/ArcticPrompter-flatpak/README.md

 [![Flatpak](https://img.shields.io/badge/Flatpak-App%20Bundle-4895EF?logo=flatpak&logoColor=white)](#-%F0%9F%9B%A0-requirements)
 [![Status](https://img.shields.io/badge/Status-Active-success)](#-need-help)

 A local-first **prompt crafting studio** for AI image and video generation.
 It runs on your Ollama backend and ships quantized Qwen2.5 and Llama 3.2 text models for fast, hardware-friendly prompt ideation.
-You can also feed in an image and let Qwen2.5-VL draft prompts, all while keeping an eye on your thermal monitor to stay within safe temps.
+You can also feed in an image and let Qwen2.5-VL draft prompts.

 ---